 1. Better call quality: Wi-Fi calling uses a powerful internet connection to make and receive calls, resulting in crystal-clear voice quality.

-2. Improved coverage: If you’re in an area with poor cellular coverage, Wi-Fi calling can help you make and receive calls without worrying about dropped calls or poor call quality.
+2. Improved coverage: If you’re in an area with poor cellular coverage, can help you make and receive calls without worrying about dropped calls or poor call quality.

-3. Cost-effective: If you’re traveling abroad, Wi-Fi calling can help you save money on roaming charges and international call rates.
+3. Cost-effective: If you’re traveling abroad, can help you save money on roaming charges and international call rates.

-4. Convenience: Wi-Fi calling allows you to make and receive calls from anywhere in the world without the need for a cellular network.
+4. Convenience: Allows you to make and receive calls from anywhere in the world without the need for a cellular network.

-5. Accessibility: Wi-Fi calling enables people with disabilities to access voice services more easily, especially if they live in areas with poor cellular coverage.
+5. Accessibility: Enables people with disabilities to access voice services more easily, especially if they live in areas with poor cellular coverage.

 Wi-Fi calling is available on iPhones running iOS 8 or later.
-In this blog post, we will walk you through the steps needed to set up and use Wi-Fi calling on your iPhone:
+In this blog post, we will walk you through the steps needed to set up and use this option on your iPhone:

 Toggle the grey icon next to the ‘Wi-Fi Calling on This iPhone’ option.